VNDNS/vizual/tasks/generateComponent.md

 #### Task description

 Edit the Flowchart component.
-Currently nodes can only have one parent.
+Right now flowchart nodes have a fixed size.
-I want them to be able to have multiple parents.
+I want the width and height of a node to be configurable in the node configuration inside the sidebar.
-When a node with multiple parents fades in, all edges from all parents should fade in at once.
+Make sure, that the edges are updated accordingly.

 For an animation component these points have to be implemented: